PhD and ECR Workshop

 - ECRs must have completed their PhD within five years of the conference

-- Submitted papers must be accepted as a full refereed paper, with the applicant as the primary author (with the only acceptable co-authors for PhD bursaries being the author’s registered supervisors)
+- Submit a full-refereed paper to the CAUTHE 2019 conference, with the applicant as the primary author (with the only acceptable co-authors for PhD bursaries being the author’s registered supervisors)

 Contact the PhD/ECR bursary representative, Naomi Dale for further information about bursaries.